andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-20-gelfands-algebra-chunk-19-arithmetic-progressions.md

 ---
 {% include JB/setup %}

 I'm not sure if it was intended, but after the previous mind-bending of polynomial regression; the next section (39) is a blessed relief.

 I'm going to summarise here the main points arising.

-Its for my benefit mostly.
-If youre working through the book, I suggest you do the problems yourself to help the chunk embed.
+It's for my benefit mostly.
+If you're working through Gelfand's book, I suggest you do the problems yourself to help the chunk embed.

 ## Definition
 An _arithmetic progression_ is a sequence of numbers where each term is a sum of the preceeding one and a _fixed number_.
 This fixed number is called the _common difference_, or simply _difference_ of the arithmetic progression.